BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 - Rejects Reciprocity of virtues
 - There is no supreme good of the sort that the old moral philosophers accepted.
 - The principle of self-love is not supreme, but is subordinate to conscience
+- Scotus formulates the anti-intellectualist objections clearly, and presents a voluntarist account of the will